ManfredKarrer/nucleo.io/README.markdown

 nucleo.io is an ActionScript /Flex Library:

+### Scheduler micro-framework:
 The scheduler micro-framework can be used for easily configuring tasks to be executed in sequence, parallel or based on their data dependencies.

+### Dependency Injection framework:
 The Dependency Injection framework use a code generation solution to provide DI without using reflection.
-It is based on the [the as3-commons-jasblocks project](https://github.com/teotigraphix/as3-commons-jasblocks) which is based on [antlr](http://www.antlr.org/):
+It is based on the the [as3-commons-jasblocks](https://github.com/teotigraphix/as3-commons-jasblocks) project which is based on [antlr](http://www.antlr.org/):
 It is currently in an experimental state and needs some more work to get bulletproof.